gokulnair2001/HTMLSwiftKit/README.md

 # CSS Type

-Primarily we have two kinds of CSS Type:
+Primarily we have two kinds of CSS types:

 ### A. Source
-   * Source type CSS are used when created CSS is applied on any source tag
+   * Source type CSS is used when created CSS is applied to any source tag.
-   * Want to create CSS for Button, Divider, Heading etc, set CSS type to Source
+   * Want to create CSS for Button, Divider, Heading, etc., set CSS type to Source.

 ### B. Custom
-   * Custom type CSS is used when created CSS is a custom class
+   * Custom type CSS is used when created CSS is a custom class.
-   * Use this when any form of custom CSS needs to be used
+   * Use this when any form of custom CSS needs to be used.

-   Providing a correct CSS type is important, since this will cause imapct in Source code generation
+   Providing a correct CSS type is important since this will cause impact in Source code generation.

 # Block Builders

-HTMLSwiftKit have three block builder:
+HTMLSwiftKit has three block builders:

 ### A. HtmlBlockBuilder